Cloudmappr/atlas/index.md

 The backend is logically separated from the renderer, maintaining UUIDs and annotated, so markmap can and will co-exist and interoperate with alternative renderers such as [drawio](https://github.com/jgraph/drawio) (Apache License) or [mermaid](https://github.com/mermaid-js/mermaid) (MIT License) to address tree, workflow, state , gannt, network, and C4 diagrams, as well as arbitrary (canvas) structures.

-The same data set can be leveraged in multiple structures, leaving the user free to create multiple structures of the same library, allowing visual and quantitative comparison based on the relationships defined by the user in the renderer.

 ### Markmap
 <table border="0">